WJSoftware/wj-config/README.md

 });
 // Or using a function when you know is just one replaceable value: const singleCatalogueUrl = config.ws.gateway.catalogue.single(n => catalogueId);
-console.log(singleCatalogueUrl); // Shows /api/v1/cat/123
+console.log(singleCatalogueUrl); // Shows /api/v1/cat/123 for all the presented variants above.
 ```

 Personally, for single replacements the 3rd version is the one that appeals the most to me, and for multiple
-replacements the 1st one appeals the most to me, but feel free to choose whichever form you prefer.
+replacements the 1st one appeals the most to me, but feel free to choose whichever form you prefer or need.

 At this point you have probably realized the excellent potential of this feature, but most people don't realize the
 most amazing consequence of using this feature:  The position of the replaceable route values do not affect your code!